ines/course-starter-python/docs/index.md

 for guidance on the other settings refer to [Ines Montani's Documentation](https://github.com/ines/course-starter-python#metajson)

-### Images, Logos, Icons, Videos and Audio files
+### `theme.sass`

+This is where you can change certain design elements of the course including font size, style and colour, overall theme colour, button colour.

+## Contents

+This is where the meat and potatos of your course is.

+Ines Montani [discusses in detail each section](https://github.com/UBC-MDS/course-starter-python#%EF%B8%8F-content), however there are a few little details I want to emphesize on that could help as you create this site.

+### Chapters

+These are the files that make up the topics of your course and will be displayed on your course site as below:

+### `static` folder
-If you have been following along here while you construct your course you may notice at this point that you have yet to change and graphics.
+If you have been following along here while you construct your course you may notice at this point that you have yet to change any graphics.

 The `static` file is where any additional images, videos and audio files are store that you will need for the questions or slides part of your course.

-I find it particularly useful to create additional files in here to address the different chapters you will be making for added clarity and organization. aka I add a folder for each chapter and save the images in it's corresponding folder.
+I find it particularly useful to create additional files in here to address the different chapters you will be making for added clarity and organization. aka I add a folder for each chapter/module and save the media files in it's corresponding folder.

-See architechture below.
-Make sure to add this to your path when calling them in your md file.
+ex:
 ```
-course-starter-python
-├── .gitignore          # Files you change on your local that you do not want to track changes for or commit to the repo.
-├── .prettierrc         # Adds consistency to coding style.
-├── LICENSE             # Terms able to use this platform
-├── README.md           # Documentation and Description
-├── docker-compose.yml  # This and the dockerfile and needed to create a container used to install Gatsby and node10
-├── dockerfile          # See above
-├── gatsby-browser.js
-├── gatsby-config.js
-├── gatsby-node.js
-├── main.js
-├── meta.json           # Add neccasary customization such as descriptions bio and branch needed to make binder from
-├── package-lock.json
-├── package.json
-├── theme.sass          # Can be customizable to change fonts style and size and website colours and font
-├── binder
-    └── requirements.txt     # A file containing all the packages needed for the coding exercises
-├── chapter             # n = the number of modules/chapters you want.
-    ├── module0.md
-    ├── module1.md
-    ├── ...
-    └── moduleN.md
-├── data                # Store exercise datafiles here
-    └── exercise-data.csv
-├── exercises           # This file will contain all the coding exercise scripts.
-    ├── exercise_01.py
-    ├── solution_01.py
-    ├── test_01.py
-    ├── function.py
-    └── price_linearanalysis3.png
-├── slides              # This is where the slide decks live
-    ├── module0_00.md
-    ├── ...
+...
-    └── moduleN_nn.md
-├── src                 # Don't want to go to much into this
-    ├── markdown.js
-    ├── context.js
-    ├── components
-        ├── button.js
-        ├── choice.js
-        ├── code.js
-        ├── exercise.js
-        ├── hint.js
-        ├── juniper.js
-        ├── layout.js
-        ├── link.js
-        ├── seo.js
-        ├── slides.js
-        └── typography.js
-    ├── pages
-        └── index.js
-    ├── styles
-        ├── button.module.sass
-        ├── choice.module.sass
-        ├── code.module.sass
-        ├── exercise.module.sass
-        ├── hint.module.sass
-        ├── index.module.sass
-        ├── index.sass
-        ├── layout.module.sass
-        ├── link.module.sass
-        ├── reveal.css
-        ├── slides.module.sass
-        └── typography.module.sass
-    └── templates
-        └── chapter.js
 └── static               # This is where most of your media will live, be it for slides, or anything else.
     ├── icon.png
     ├── icon_check.svg
     ├── icon_slides.svg
     ├── logo.svg
     ├── profile.jpg
+    ├── social.jpg
+    ├── module1
+        ├── audio.mp3
+        ├── img.png
+        └── video.mp4
+    ├── ....
+    └── moduleN
+        ├── audio_n.mp3
+        ├── img_n.jpg
-    └── social.jpg
+        └── video_n.mp4
 ```

-To address the standard Course and bio images Ines has added a discriptive table in her course [`README.md`](https://github.com/UBC-MDS/course-starter-python#static-assets)

-_Note: If the change th
+The required images are all specified in Ine's documentation in her [`README.md` here](https://github.com/UBC-MDS/course-starter-python#static-assets).

+#### Enbedding Video and Audio in Slides